-- 47. On February 29, 2016, Plaintiff sent an email to the Director of Medical Staff Administration, Leslie Towns Navarra ("Navarra"), acknowledging receipt of a copy of Navarra's February 19, 2016 letter to the MBC with respect to the imposition of summary suspension of employment.
-Plaintiff requested that the University issue a corrected response to the MBC as soon as possible, because otherwise, he was misled to believe that his suspension would be lifted after he signed the agreement.
-Plaintiff also mentioned that he still had until the following day to withdraw the negotiated settlement, if this is how the University continued to proceed.
-Later that same day, Navarra responded and indicated she was aware of the negotiated settlement.
-Navarra told Plaintiff that a supplemental 805 report reflecting the new information would be filed shortly with the MBC, and that he would receive a copy as soon as it was prepared. - 48.
-On March 1, 2016, Plaintiff sent an email to Gray, in which he wrote, "Since you are not answering my question about my February salary I plan to reverse my decision with respect to the agreement.
-I need to get a signed letter stating that by 5:00pm [t]oday."
-Gray responded within a couple of hours, confirming that the University would pay Plaintiff for the entire month of February, so long as he did not revoke the agreement. - 49.
-On March 3, 2016, Plaintiff sent a subsequent email to Gray, in which he again expressed his intention to revoke his agreement with the University.
+5 47.
+On February 29, 2016, Plaintiff sent an email to the Director of Medical Staff 6 Administration, Leslie Towns Navarra ("Navarra), acknowledging receipt of a copy of Navarra's 7 February 19, 2016 letter to the MBC with respect to the imposition of summary suspension of 8 employment.
+Plaintiff requested that the University issue a corrected response to the MBC as soon as 9 possible, because otherwise, he was misled to believe that his suspension would be lifted after he signed the agreement.
+Plaintiff also mentioned that he still had until the following day to withdraw the 10 11 negotiated settlement, if this is how the University continued to proceed.
+Later that same day, Navarra 12 responded and indicated she was aware of the negotiated settlement.
+Navarra told Plaintiff that a 13 supplemental 805 report reflecting the new information would be filed shortly with the MBC, and that 14 he would receive a copy as soon as it was prepared.

+48. On March 1, 2016, Plaintiff sent an email to Gray, in which he wrote, "Since you are not answering my questions about my February salary I plan to reverse my decision with respect to the agreement.
+I need to get a signed letter stating that by 5:00 p.m. [t]oday."
+Gray responded within a couple of hours, confirming that the University would pay Plaintiff for the entire month of February, so long as he did not revoke the agreement.

+49. On March 3, 2016, Plaintiff sent a subsequent email to Gray, in which he again expressed his intention to revoke his agreement with the University.
 In his email, Plaintiff stated he was "troubled that [he] was held to such a high standard of ethics and conduct whilst recent events concerning UC leadership, which refused to engage in a fair negotiated settlement, is very disturbing and leaves a chilling effect on me."
 Plaintiff also thanked Gray for "affording me with the extra time in this previous email to seriously consider my decision."
 Plaintiff was referring to Gray's February 24, 2016 email in which he offered to give Plaintiff another week or so to consider this proposal.

-50. In a reply email, Gray informed Plaintiff that the deadline for him to revoke according to the terms of the agreement was seven days after Plaintiff signed the agreement, or close of business on March 2.
-Gray also advised that Plaintiff's paycheck for the month of February was being generated and would be available for him to pick up the following week.
-Additionally, Gray stated that the University would be sending a Supplemental 805 Report informing the MBC that Plaintiff's suspension was terminated and that Plaintiff returned to active status as of February 25th.
-In response, Plaintiff reminded Gray that he had offered Plaintiff a few weeks if needed.
-Plaintiff indicated he had signed the agreement with the understanding that this was an amicable relationship and there was thus room for him to grapple with the exceedingly difficult but reversible decision.
-Plaintiff also pointed out that the University had not kept to its side of the agreement, in that it delayed payment of his February 2016 salary, and reiterated that the matter needed to be arbitrated by the President's office.
-Plaintiff also again reminded Gray that he was on a 50% medical leave and only working alternative weeks until May 1st.
-Plaintiff concluded his email by stating, "All this frustration and stress continues to exacerbate both my mental and physical health conditions which UC Leadership has total disregard for[.]"
+50. In a reply email, Gray informed Plaintiff that the deadline for him to revoke according to the terms of the agreement was seven days after Plaintiff signed the agreement, or close of business on

+1 March 2.
+Gray also advised that Plaintiff's paycheck for the month of February was being generated and 2 would be available for him to pick up the following week.
+Additionally, Gray stated that the University 3 would be sending a Supplemental 805 Report informing the MBC that Plaintiff's suspension was terminated and that Plaintiff returned to active status as of February 25th.
+In response, Plaintiff reminded 4 5 Gray that he had offered Plaintiff a few weeks if needed.
+Plaintiff indicated he had signed the agreement 6 with the understanding that this was an amicable relationship and there was thus room for him to grapple 7 with the exceedingly difficult but reversible decision.
+Plaintiff also pointed out that the University had 8 not kept to its side of the agreement, in that it delayed payment of his February 2016 salary, and 9 reiterated that the matter needed to be arbitrated by the President's office.
+Plaintiff also again reminded 10 Gray that he was on the 50% medical leave and only working alternative weeks until May 1st.